cambridge-cares/TheWorldAvatar/Agents/utils/chemistry-and-robots/README.md

  - `OntoVapourtec`: ontology for vapourtec flow chemistry hardware
  - `OntoHPLC`: ontology for HPLC analysis equipment

 All of the concepts are directly or indirectly inherited from the `BaseOntology` class which itself is inherited from `pydantic.BaseModel`.
-The design of these data model classes serve as a persistence layer between the agent operations in chemistry-and-robots and the data stored in the knowledge graph.
-Additionally, all TBox IRIs involved in the chemistry-and-robots as part of The World Avatar project are provided in the `chemistry_and_robots.data_model.iris.py`.
+The design of these data model classes serve as a persistence layer between the agent operations in chemistry_and_robots and the data stored in the knowledge graph.
+Additionally, all TBox IRIs involved in the chemistry_and_robots as part of The World Avatar project are provided in the `chemistry_and_robots.data_model.iris.py`.
 Developer can import this module to make use of the concepts and relationships.

 ## SPARQL client
 A SPARQL client class `chemistry_and_robots.kg_operations.sparql_client.ChemistryAndRobotsSparqlClient` is provided as part of this package.
 It provides a few SPARQL query and update functions that are helpful in handling data instantiated using the above ontology data models.
 These functions have been used to develope a few python agents, for more details, please refer to: [`DoEAgent`](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/DoEAgent), [`VapourtecExecutionAgent`](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/VapourtecExecutionAgent), [`HPLCPostProAgent`](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/HPLCPostProAgent), [`VapourtecAgent`](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/VapourtecAgent), and [`HPLCAgent`](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/HPLCAgent).